iainctduncan/papers/source/conclusion.rst

 provided programs were adequately tested.
-However, running *large* Scheme programs while also rendering audio does, in the current incarnation, require running with some significant latency (for garbage collection), and certain program behaviour, such as over a hundred delay calls per second, can lead to garbage collection issues after some period of running.
+However, running *large* Scheme programs while also rendering audio does, in the current incarnation, require running with some significant latency (for garbage collection), and certain program behaviour, such as over a hundred self-scheduling delay calls per second, can lead to garbage collection issues after some period of running.
-This would likely be an issue for users wishing to perform particularly long pieces that use large Scheme sequencing programs and are rendering audio on the same computer.
+This would likely be an issue for users wishing to perform particularly long pieces that use large Scheme sequencing programs involving temporal recursion where Max is also rendering audio on the same computer.
 These issues are discussed further below.

 Support advanced functional and object-oriented programming techniques
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^